Backgrounder on Cyber Security

 - Support systems and equipment important to safety and security.

 A licensee first submits a plan describing how the cyber security program meets the NRC's requirements, including any features or challenges specific to the facility.
 If the plan meets the requirements, the NRC approves it and issues a Safety Evaluation Report.
-The plan then becomes part of the facility's operating license.
 The NRC reviews and assesses the licensee's cyber security program as part of the NRC's inspection program.

 The NRC is also considering the need for similar cyber security requirements for fuel cycle and spent fuel storage facilities, non-power reactors, decommissioned nuclear facilities, and materials licensees.